 The expenditure involved in managing gold funds is more than gold ETFs.
 As gold funds invest in gold ETFs, so the expense ratio of the former would include expenses of the latter.

 On account of being listed in the exchange, gold ETFs offer higher liquidity than gold funds.
 As the former does not charge any exit loads, you can buy/sell the units at any time during the market hours.
 Units of gold funds can be redeemed by selling them back to the fund house based on the NAV for the day.

 3. Things to consider as an investor

-Gold shows a very seasonal behaviour as far as performance is concerned.
+Gold shows very seasonal response as far as performance is concerned.
 It gives relatively higher returns only during periods of insecurity in the market.
 At all other times, you may find it lagging behind other asset classes.
-In such a scenario, gold can perceived more like an insurance cover rather than an investment opportunity.
+In such a scenario, gold can perceive more like an insurance cover rather than an investment opportunity.

-Many a times investors are asked to diversify into gold to spread the overall risk of the portfolio.
-But gold may not be an ideal asset class for portfolio diversification especially for investors holding small to medium-sized portfolios.
+Many a time investors are asked to diversify into gold to spread the overall risk of the portfolio.
+However, gold may not be an ideal asset class for portfolio diversification especially for investors holding small to medium-sized portfolios.
 It is because of the low optimum return generating capacity of gold as compared to other asset class.
-However, for large-sized portfolios, a smaller amount may be allocated towards gold to as a risk cover without having adverse impact on the overall goal accomplishment.
+However, for large-sized portfolios, a smaller amount may be allocated towards gold as a risk cover without harming the overall goal accomplishment.

 Dynamic portfolio allocation

 Gold is not that bad of an asset.
 You may still consider allocating some portion of your portfolio.
 The only thing about it is to be tactical.
 During a depression in the market, you may think of a higher portfolio allocation into gold.
 Conversely, as the market recovers, try shifting your allocations to better asset classes.
 A dynamic approach could help you in reaping the benefits of investing in gold.

 Investing in gold funds is made paperless and hassle-free at ClearTax.